tapani-hopkins/wasps2kotka/README.md

 Before uploading to Kotka, open the file in e.g. Excel, and fill in any fields which are still missing.
 E.g. specimen ID and species name will typically need filling in.

-Then save and and upload the file to Kotka.
+Then save as Excel or csv, and upload the file to Kotka.